How long does it take to implement a projective measurement?: Discussion

-Therefore, the present results have importance for the ongoing endeavor to realize macroscopic quantum states of matter in practice.
-Even if we can create such states, the important question remains whether and how we can \emph{detect} them.
-In this context, it is worth pointing out the related studies,\cite{SkotiniotisDuerSekatskiQuantum2017, FroewisEtAlRMP2018, LopezInceraSekatskiDuerQuantum2019} which raised similar doubts from a somewhat different perspective than ours.
-Finally, it is interesting to note that our results complement that of Ref.~\cite{GuryanovaFriisHuberQuantum2020} demonstrating that ideal projective measurements require infinite resources: if infinitely strong interactions are possible, the lower bound set by the quantum speed limit predicts $t_\text{min} = 0$.
+Finally, our results are of importance for the ongoing endeavor to realize macroscopic quantum states of matter in practice.
+Even if we can create such states the important question remains whether, and how, we can \emph{detect} them.
+In this context it is worth pointing out the related studies,\cite{SkotiniotisDuerSekatskiQuantum2017, FroewisEtAlRMP2018, LopezInceraSekatskiDuerQuantum2019} which raised similar doubts from a somewhat different perspective than ours.
+Finally, it is interesting to note that our results complement those of Ref.~\cite{GuryanovaFriisHuberQuantum2020} demonstrating that ideal projective measurements require infinite resources: if infinitely strong interactions are possible, the lower bound set by the quantum speed limit predicts $t_\text{min} = 0$.

 \emph{Acknowlegdements.} This research has received financial support from the DFG (project STR 1505/2-1), the Spanish MINECO FIS2016-80681-P (AEI-FEDER, UE), Spanish MICINN PCI2019-111869-2, the Spanish Agencia Estatal de Investigación, project PID2019-107609GB-I00, the Generalitat de Catalunya CIRIT 2017-SGR-1127, the Secretaria d’Universitats i Recerca del Departament d’Empresa i Coneixement de la Generalitat de Catalunya, project ref.
 001-P-001644(QuantumCat), the QuantERA grant C’MON-QSENS!, and the Australian Research Council Future Fellowship FT160100073.